assbaimane/Fashe-Website/public/consigne.md

     - a carousel with a btn on it which leads to the product page X- a filter that filters in relation to product tags (maximum 4 products displayed)

-- on the "about" & "contact" page, do as in the images (static)
-- the footer as in the picture (static)
+X- on the "about" & "contact" page, do as in the images (static) X- the footer as in the picture (static)